-ANNIKA ZOBEL AGERLED AND KARLOSKAR OLSEN ON THEIR FAVOURITE PLACES TO VISIT WITH THEIR CHILDREN As told to Ditlev Fejerskov Photography by Betty Krag The area beyond the city is packed with public playgrounds and child-friendly attractions, setting the scene for a good time for kids of all ages.
-Parents Annika Zobel Agerled and Karl-Oskar Olsen bring their children to most events - from gallery and store openings to work trips - because they want to share life's great experiences with them.
-When they have time off, the family's activities are primarily focused on the interests of their two young boys, Noam and Alban.
-However, it is important for Agerled, co-founder of the tableware company Akua Objects, and Olsen, founder of the cycling brand Pas Normal, that they, too, feel stimulated and inspired by the places they visit.
-Ordrupgaard Art Park KARL-OSKAR:
+ANNIKA ZOBEL AGERLED AND KARL-OSKAR OLSEN ON THEIR FAVOURITE PLACES TO VISIT WITH THEIR CHILDREN As told to Ditlev Fejerskov Photography by Betty Krag The area beyond the city is packed with child-friendly attractions, setting the scene for a good time for kids of all ages - and adults, too.
+For parents Annika and Karl-Oskar, it's important to not only bring their two kids, Noam and Alban, to playgrounds but also to various events, from gallery openings to work trips because they want to share life's great experiences with them.
+It is essential for Annika, co-founder of the tableware company Akua Objects, and Karl-Oskar, founder of the cycling brand Pas Normal Studios, that they, too, feel stimulated and inspired by the places they visit.
+Ordrupgaard Museum and Art Park KARL-OSKAR:

 "The children become incredibly inventive when they run around the garden's sculpture playground.
-They explore the labyrinth, the playhouse that hovers above the ground, and the vast bamboo installation that resembles something from a fairy tale.
+They explore the labyrinth, the playhouse that hovers above the ground and the vast bamboo installation that resembles something from a fairy tale.
 It's a playful place, and we witness their imagination unfold whenever we visit.
-I love the museum's collection of Lundstrøm and Hammershøi works and the new extension by architect Zaha Hadid.
-Leaving here, we all feel mentally and physically stimulated. " ANNIKA:
+I love the museum's collection of Lundstrøm and Hammershøi works, and the new extension by architect Zaha Hadid.
+Leaving here, we all feel mentally and physically stimulated."
+ANNIKA:

-"It's important for me to introduce my children to places that I find inspiring, places that held a special significance in my own childhood.
+"It's important for me to introduce my children to places that I find inspiring; places that held a special significance in my own childhood.
 I used to visit Ordrupgaard frequently, particularly with my grandmother, who would take me out to the garden.
 It will always remind me of her.
 I associate the beautiful garden with peace and serenity, and this is something I hope to pass on to Noam and Alban.
-It's quite easy now, as we live just next door." - North of Copenhagen, @ordrupgaard At Ordrupgaard park, you can enjoy interactive works by artists like Olafur Eliasson and Jeppe Hein.
-Inside the museum, there are rotating exhibitions alongside a great collection of Danish and French art from the 20th and 21st centuries.
+It's quite easy now, as we live just next door." - North of Copenhagen, @ordrupgaard Inside the art museum Ordrupgaard, there are rotating exhibitions alongside a great collection of Danish and French art from the 20th and 21st centuries.
+Outside at the art park, you can enjoy interactive works by artists like Olafur Eliasson and Jeppe Hein.

-The Open Air Museum ANNIKA:
+ANNIKA:

 "The Open Air Museum is an incredibly inspiring place because it transports you back in time and showcases how people lived in the old days and how their houses were structured.
 It's enriching to stroll around with your children and talk about the things they notice.
-They find it incredibly exciting, and they are always curious about many different things, like why the beds were so small and why the doors were so low - some of them are almost hobbit-sized.
-They embark on a journey of discovery in another world, and it stimulates their imagination.
+They find it exciting, and they are always curious about many different things, like why the beds were so small and why the doors were so low - some of them are almost hobbit-sized.
+They embark on a journey of discovery into another world, and it stimulates their imagination.
 I also feel uplifted when we wander around the museum.
-It is one of the most inspiring places to discover colours: the faded shades of deep red, the smouldering orange, and the soft dove blue flow together and create a symphony of colours that tell stories of warm summer days on the cobblestones and long, cold winters in the living rooms.
+It is one of the most impressive places to discover colours: the faded shades of deep red, the smouldering orange and the soft dove blue flow together and create a symphony of colours that tell stories of warm summer days on the cobblestones and long, cold winters in the living rooms.
 The colour combinations are quite unique because they are both modern and historical at the same time.
-The facades, doors, and panels are so beautiful.
+The facades, doors and panels are so beautiful.
 I can draw inspiration from them when designing for my brand of glassware, Akua Objects."
-North of Copenhagen, @frilandsmuseet The Open Air Museum is one of the oldest and largest open air museums in the world.
-The museum holds more than 50 farms, mills, and houses from the period 1650-1940, and gives you a chance to step back into old Denmark, as it was in the past.
+North of Copenhagen, @frilandsmuseet The Open Air Museum in Lyngby is one of the oldest and largest open air museums in the world.
+The museum holds more than 50 farms, mills and houses from the period 1650-1940 and gives you the chance to step back into old Denmark, as it was in the past.